-In the era of data privacy and security (see: routine data breaches of sensitive data across the United States and around the globe that continue to lower consumers’ confidence in brands), there are three top goals for just about every consumer-oriented company today:
+In the era of data privacy and security (see: routine data breaches of sensitive data across the United States and around the globe that continue to lower consumers’ confidence in businesses), there are three top goals for consumer-oriented companies today:

 - 1) Protect the personal data of every contact in their (often) vast database ecosystems.

 - 2) Build personalized marketing strategies geared toward prospects and customers.

 - 3) Create a meaningful value exchange with individuals (i.e., provide personalized recommendations and offers in exchange for them ‘opting in’ to their marketing).